CCI-MOC/hil/docs/migrations.md

   - row_security
 - Delete all statements using the keywords GRANT, REVOKE, or EXTENSION.
   These will cause permission errors if your database user is not root.
 - Delete all statements of the form ``ALTER TABLE ...
-SET OWNER TO ...``; these may cause failures if the connection details on the machine which runs the tests are different from yours, since the refer to specific database users/roles.
+OWNER TO ...``; these may cause failures if the connection details on the machine which runs the tests are different from yours, since the refer to specific database users/roles.